 Even though I’ve been a Costco member for many years now, it seems like I’m always learning something new about shopping there!
-In fact, just earlier this year I shared some of those things I had learned in a post about the “hidden” benefits of your Costco membership.
+In fact, just earlier this year I shared some of what I’d learned in a post about the “hidden” benefits of your Costco membership.

-And today I have a new batch of Costco tips and tricks to share with you!
-This is a collection of 7 things I was surprised to learn about various aspects of shopping at Costco.
+And in today’s blog post, I have a new batch of Costco tips and tricks to share with you!
+To be a bit more specific, I’ll be sharing a list of 7 interesting facts and tidbits I’ve picked up about various aspects of shopping at Costco.

 While Costco’s low prices are reason enough to shop there, these tips will help you make the very most of the experience!
 (And don’t worry, even non-members will find plenty of useful information here!)

 7 Surprising Costco Tips You’ll Want To Know About

 1. Their Rotisserie Chickens Are A Steal

 As surprising as it might sound, one of the best deals Costco offers storewide is on rotisserie chickens.
 (Rumor has it that they knowingly sell rotisserie chickens at a loss to draw in customers and increase sales.)

 Rotisserie chickens at Costco usually weigh at least 3 pounds and cost around $4.99.
 While grocery stores sell rotisserie chickens at a similar price, those chickens tend to weigh considerably less (usually around 2 pounds.)

 Costco adds salt, sugar, cornstarch, and other seasonings to the chicken, but they don’t use preservatives, MSG, or artificial colors or flavors.
 I always grab a couple when I go to Costco because they’re great for easy lunches and quick dinners.

 2. Their Price Tags Can Tell You A Lot